FeatureBaseDB/featurebase-docs/docs/sql-guide/hints/hint-flatten.md

 {: .note}
 This query can also be [performed as a SELECT...GROUP BY statement](/docs/sql-guide/statements/statement-select#group-by-with-stringset)

-This query counts individual values from the `segments` table
+Count individual values from the `segments` table

 ```sql
 select count(*) as cnt, segment from segments